Tyron Smith: 2020 season

 In 2020, Smith had been bothered by a neck issue spanning within the past years.
 On October 9, Smith announced that he would forgo the rest of the 2020 season after choosing to have surgery on his neck.
 He was subsequently placed on the injured reserve.

 2021 season

 Smith suffered multiple ankle injuries that lingered throughout the season.
 Smith missed Weeks 9, 10, 11, 12, 15, and 16 due to the injuries.
+He started in 11 regular season games and the Cowboys' Wild Card Round loss to the San Francisco 49ers.
+He was named to the Pro Bowl for the 2021 season.
+He was ranked 92nd by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 Smith suffered a torn hamstring in practice during training camp.
 He was placed on injured reserve on August 31, 2022.
-He was activated on December 17.
-Smith moved to Right Tackle with the emergence of Tyler Smith.
+He was activated on December 17, and moved to right tackle with the emergence of Tyler Smith.
+He made his season debut in Week 15 against the Jacksonville Jaguars.
+He started in four regular season games and the Cowboys' two playoff games in the 2022 season.